 The ident mode field selects the identification tone modulation method.
 This is a toggle field containing three valid options: OFF, CODE, and TONE.
-A selection of OFF, the default setting, commands the unit to force the percent of modulation to 0%.
+A selection of OFF, the default setting, commands the unit to force the percent of modulation to 0% without actually changing the 1020 Hz tone modulation percentage field.
 Selecting CODE, causes the unit to Morse code modulate the specified identification string.
 And a selection of TONE, commands the NAV 2000R to modulate a 1020 Hz tone.